 PRIMARY DUTIES AND RESPONSIBILITIES:

-Helps implement and independently performs research study and clinical procedures including assessment, planning, implementation, and evaluation of participants to generate study data according to established protocol; collects data (e.g., basic health information and vital signs), performs blood draws; assists with a neurological lumbar puncture (spinal tap) and documents as required by protocol; monitors and manages participants in the inpatient research unit; assists principal investigators and physicians.
+Helps implement and independently performs research study and clinical procedures including assessment, planning, implementation, and evaluation of participants to generate study data according to established protocol; collects data (e.g., basic health information and vital signs), may perform blood draws; coordinate LPs, MR scan sessions and autopsy collection.
+Documents processes as required by protocol; monitors and manages participants in the inpatient research unit; assists principal investigators and physicians.

 Coordinates handling of specimens, administration of clinical trials, collection of source information, case reporting, and participant payments.